Nucor (NYSE:NUE) Releases Q1 2022 Earnings Guidance

 Nucor (NYSE:NUE – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $7.200-$7.300 for the period, compared to the Thomson Reuters consensus estimate of $7.560.
 The company issued revenue guidance of -.

-Nucor (NYSE:NUE – Get Rating) last announced its earnings results on Thursday, January 27th.
-The basic materials company reported $7.97 earnings per share for the quarter, beating the consensus estimate of $7.90 by $0.07.
-The business had revenue of $10.36 billion during the quarter, compared to the consensus estimate of $10.45 billion.
-Nucor had a net margin of 18.71% and a return on equity of 51.41%.
-The business’s quarterly revenue was up 97.0% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.34 earnings per share.
-Equities research analysts predict that Nucor will post 18.83 EPS for the current year.
+Nucor (NYSE:NUE – Get Rating) last issued its earnings results on Thursday, January 27th.
+The basic materials company reported $7.97 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $7.90 by $0.07.
+Nucor had a return on equity of 51.41% and a net margin of 18.71%.
+The business had revenue of $10.36 billion during the quarter, compared to analysts’ expectations of $10.45 billion.
+During the same period in the prior year, the firm posted $1.34 EPS.
+Nucor’s quarterly revenue was up 97.0% compared to the same quarter last year.
+On average, sell-side analysts forecast that Nucor will post 20.32 EPS for the current fiscal year.

-A number of research analysts have commented on NUE shares.
-JPMorgan Chase & Co. increased their price objective on shares of Nucor from $113.00 to $129.00 and gave the company a neutral rating in a research note on Thursday, March 24th.
-StockNews.com started coverage on shares of Nucor in a research note on Thursday, March 31st.
-They set a buy rating on the stock.
-The Goldman Sachs Group increased their price objective on shares of Nucor from $114.00 to $120.00 and gave the company a neutral rating in a research note on Wednesday, February 16th.
-Wolfe Research downgraded shares of Nucor from a peer perform rating to an underperform rating and set a $102.00 price objective on the stock. in a research note on Tuesday, January 11th.
-Finally, Morgan Stanley increased their price objective on shares of Nucor from $107.00 to $108.00 and gave the company an equal weight rating in a research note on Monday, January 31st.
-One research analyst has rated the stock with a sell rating, eight have issued a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat, Nucor has a consensus rating of Hold and an average price target of $119.33.
+A number of equities research analysts recently weighed in on NUE shares.
+Wolfe Research cut Nucor from a peer perform rating to an underperform rating and set a $102.00 price target for the company. in a report on Tuesday, January 11th.
+StockNews.com started coverage on Nucor in a report on Thursday, March 31st.
+They set a buy rating for the company.
+JPMorgan Chase & Co. raised their price target on Nucor from $113.00 to $129.00 and gave the company a neutral rating in a report on Thursday, March 24th.
+Morgan Stanley raised their price target on Nucor from $107.00 to $108.00 and gave the company an equal weight rating in a report on Monday, January 31st.
+Finally, The Goldman Sachs Group raised their price target on Nucor from $114.00 to $120.00 and gave the company a neutral rating in a report on Wednesday, February 16th.
+One research analyst has rated the stock with a sell rating, eight have issued a hold rating and five have issued a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of Hold and an average target price of $119.33.

-In related news, CEO Leon J. Topalian sold 16,589 shares of the stock in a transaction dated Wednesday, March 23rd.
-The shares were sold at an average price of $148.28, for a total value of $2,459,816.92.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, EVP Maryemily Slate sold 4,436 shares of the stock in a transaction dated Wednesday, March 23rd.
-The stock was sold at an average price of $146.03, for a total transaction of $647,789.08.
+In other news, insider Michael D. Keller sold 3,600 shares of the firm’s stock in a transaction on Friday, March 25th.
+The stock was sold at an average price of $154.58, for a total value of $556,488.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, EVP Allen C. Behr sold 3,014 shares of the firm’s stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $143.40, for a total value of $432,207.60.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 27,639 shares of company stock worth $4,096,302.
-Corporate insiders own 0.46% of the company’s stock.
+Insiders sold a total of 27,639 shares of company stock worth $4,096,302 over the last 90 days.
+0.46% of the stock is owned by corporate insiders.

 About Nucor (Get Rating)